pkg-config

 sourced it from a distro or other package manager.
 If so, you need to tell

-, then it might be that the .pc
+installed GoogleTest to /usr/local, then it might be that the .pc files are

 export PKG_CONFIG_PATH=/usr/local/lib64/pkgconfig